 History of EcoFaith Recovery

-The roots of EcoFaith Recovery were established during 2006 – 2008 as the Rev. Robyn Hartwig started waking up to the magnitude of the ecological-economic-spiritual crisis facing the planet.
-She began to recognize her own addiction to a way of human life that was not sustainable for human beings or the greater web of life on earth.
-As she encountered others who identified with the magnitude of the crisis and breadth of opportunity facing church and society in our time, she applied for grant funding to Extraordinary Lutheran Ministries (ELM).
+EcoFaith Recovery was established starting between 2006 – 2008 as the Rev. Robyn Hartwig started waking up to the magnitude of the ecological-economic-spiritual crisis facing the planet.
+Beginning to recognize her own addiction to a way of human life that was not sustainable for human beings or the greater web of life on earth, she encountered others who identified with the crisis and breadth of opportunity facing society in our time, she applied for grant funding to Extraordinary Lutheran Ministries (ELM).
 In 2009, ELM awarded a concept grant so she and other leaders might begin developing “EcoFaith Recovery.”

-Familiar with the power of the 12-step recovery movement, taking seriously her role as a public leader within a faith tradition (Lutheran-ELCA), and understanding that isolation is both a symptom and a cause of the growing crisis, she reached out further to leaders within her denomination who were already engaged in important spiritual, educational, and organizing work within their own faith communities as a means of responding to the ecological crisis.
-Together they began to imagine what a group of faith-based leaders might do to go into recovery “eco-faith”recovery.
-By going into recovery, they named their shared longing to help themselves, others and their own institutions discover the root causes of this crisis, and together participate with the divine in growing “leaves for the healing of the nations” (Revelation 22:2) and creating a “future with hope.”
+Familiar with the power of the 12-step recovery movement and understanding that isolation is both a symptom and a cause of the growing crisis, she reached out to leaders who were already engaged in important spiritual, educational, and organizing work within their own communities.
+Together they began to imagine what a group of leaders might do to go into “eco-faith” recovery.
+By going into recovery, they named their shared longing to help themselves and others discover the root causes of this crisis, and together participate with the divine in growing “leaves for the healing of the nations” (Revelation 22:2) and creating a “future with hope.”
 (Jeremiah 29:11).

 The Vision Team evolved into a dynamic Leadership Core Team, which began a series of “Table Talks” to bring leaders within the Lutheran Church together to come to a deeper understanding of the ecological-economic-spiritual crisis, and also to build a strong network of people who were willing to understand the deep causes of the crisis and engage the deep resources necessary to face the crisis.
 The relationships begun in these Table Talks have been a significant source of spiritual power and imagination in the early years of EcoFaith Recovery’s development.